 Is this the Clear?
 Kinda looks like an empty dining room…

 “You call this safe?”
-Ren gets to his feet and studies our surroundings.
+Ren straightens up and looks around.
 “The Sytíshí could be anywhere.
-In the next room over, even.”
+The next room over, even.”

 Erany sheathes her rapier and crouches beside Nyanti.
 “She’s hurt.”